lixinliang/exploratory-study-of-vue-2.0/README.md

 [Vue warn]: You are using the runtime-only build of Vue where the template option is not available.
 Either pre-compile the templates into render functions, or use the compiler-included build. (found in root instance)
 ```

-* Must require the correct file
+* Must require the correct file.

 ```js
 // Not good